Matt5sean3/GtkBuilderAid.jl/README.md

 ## Example

-A simple example that matches up with the screenshotted GUI is displayed below.
+A simple example that matches up with the shown GUI is displayed below.

 ### Julia Code